10 reasons to go to Olinda Pernambuco

 The São Bento Monastery is one of my favorite landmarks in Olinda and one of the oldest and most impressive religious buildings in the city.
 Founded in the 16th century, it is a perfect example of Brazilian Baroque architecture.

-What stands out the most is the astonishing amount of gold used in its decoration.
-Local guides mention that around 100 kg of gold was used.
-In any case, the gilded altar is truly spectacular.
+What strikes visitors most is the extraordinary use of gold in its decoration.
+Local guides often mention that around 100 kilograms of gold were used.

 6. Panoramic views